-In the processing rack, the card labelled "Control Processor 1", in slot 4 is the Primary Control processor, whilst slot 5 "Control Processor 2" is the secondary Control processor.
+In the processing core, the card labelled 'Control Processor 1', in slot 4 is the Primary Control processor, whilst slot 5 'Control Processor 2' is the secondary Control processor.

-RACK TO CONSOLE CONNECTIONS
+CORE TO CONSOLE CONNECTIONS

-A connection should be fitted between the Primary Surface Switch port "A" and the Primary Control processor's "MAC7" port.
+A connection should be fitted between the Primary Surface Switch port 'A' and the Primary Control processor's 'MAC7' port.

-A backup connection should be fitted between the Secondary Surface Switch port "A" and the Secondary Control processor's "MAC7" port
+A backup connection should be fitted between the Secondary Surface Switch port 'A' and the Secondary Control processor's 'MAC7' port